zmitchell/splatter/guide/src/tutorials/basics/window-coordinates.md

 *What exactly does 600x400 measure?
 Millimetres?
 Pixels?
 Something else?*

-In nannou, we generally describe positions within window space in **points**.
+In splatter, we generally describe positions within window space in **points**.
 Points are very similar to **pixels**, except that points allow us to work without having to worry about the "scale factor" of our display.